6 Lenticular Panels, 75 x 110 cm

 A poster size translucent print version was shown at Galerie Oqbo, Berlin (2013) and in an exhibition curated by students at the Muthesius Kunsthochschule, Kiel.

 Permanent installation: 16 Lenticular Panels, 110 x 110 cm

 Permanently installed in four meetings rooms within the new Ministry of Agriculture, Nutrition and Consumer Protection (BMLEV), Wilhelmstrasse, Berlin, and dedicated in 2010.
 Winner, 1st Prize, Invited Competition, Federal Ministry for Buldings and Public Spaces (BBR) Berlin, 2008

 Inscriptions is concieved as an interactive textual dialogue with the employees of the Ministirium who will pass through, meet and work in four meeting rooms.
 Lenticular printing technology was chosen as an perceptually interactive means of display.
 Each work contains up to five text layers, which are viewable as text fragments from varying viewing positions, and which seem to "overwite" each other as in a "palimpsest".
 As the viewer moves about the room, different text content appears and disapears, allowing one to 'create' one's own narrative about the history and workings of the BMELV Ministry.
 In this way the employee should become participants in a dialogue with the work, which can only be 'completed' through movement and reflection.

-Text excerpts will be chosen as content for the work from the following themes:
+Text excerpts are chosen as content for the work from the following themes:

 a) the history of the BMELV Ministry; b) the historical and architectural context of the building; c) descriptions of activities and goals relating to the work of the BMELV Ministry; d) historical and contemporary quotations from literature and science on subjects such as agriculture, nutriton, etc.